youth activity obligation failures

 • enrol, undertake, or make themselves available to participate in education, training or work-based learning

-When this happens, you must try to contact with the young person to make sure they don't have a good reason for not complying.
+When this happens, you must try to contact the young person to check if they have a good reason for not doing one of the things they need to do to receive payments.

-When you can get it contact with the young person
+When you can get in contact with the young person

-If they have a good a sufficient reason you shouldn't recommend an obligation failure, you should instead support the young person to recomply with the obligation or apply for an exemption.
+If they have a good a sufficient reason for not doing what they needed to do, you shouldn't recommend an obligation failure, you should instead support the young person to recomply with the obligation or apply for an exemption.

-If they don't, you'll need to recommend for YSSU to initiate an obligation failure.
+If they don't, you'll need to recommend that YSSU initiate an obligation failure.

 If you can't get in touch with the young person